BitMavrick/Reporter/README.md

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
+Here's the technologies that being used to build the application.

 -   [![Laravel][laravel.com]][laravel-url]
 -   [![Bootstrap][bootstrap.com]][bootstrap-url]